jaypatel-dev-creator/NeuroGraphAI/backend/README.md

 ### Long-Term Memory (LTM)

 Implemented as a key-value profile store backed by SQLAlchemy.
-The agent extracts persistent user facts (name, location, profession, preferences) during conversation and writes them via a `memory_writer` node.
+The agent extracts persistent user facts (name, location, profession, preferences) during conversation and writes them via a `memory_writer` node that runs post-graph with a fresh database session.
 On each new request, the stored profile is injected into the system prompt so the agent retains context across sessions and threads.

 - **Local dev:** SQLite → `data/neurograph.db`
 - **Production:** Supabase Postgres

+The current implementation injects the full profile on every request.
+In production systems with large profiles, semantic retrieval (embedding the user query and retrieving only the top-k relevant profile entries) would be the recommended approach to avoid unnecessary context window usage.

 ---